-We will try to arrange for you to move up or down to the A or C SIG if your lap time warrants doing so and if there is room in those programs.
+We will arrange for you to move up or down to the A or C SIG if your lap time warrants doing so.
 On the other hand, we often have some riders who could easily quality for the A SIG based on their speed, but prefer to stay in the B SIG in order to hone their skills further.
-In addition, a few individuals may be moved into the B from the A or C SIG over the first few weeks.
-Due to calendar issues and the way the programs are set up, however, it's usually more difficult to move up to the A SIG from the B, than to go from the A to the B. Therefore, if you really think you might qualify for the A, we suggest you sign up for the A. You and your A leaders will have a good sense after the first ride whether you should be moved to the B.
+In addition, a few individuals will be moved from the B to the A or C SIG over the first two weeks, as necessary.